simiat/Project_Group19/page1.md

 ```
 ![14.ZirconIRI](/immagini_markdown/14.ZirconIRI.png)

 From the table of results we chose the eighth entity, “ZIRCONE (esemplare)”, whose related IRI connected to the label is available at this [link](https://w3id.org/arco/resource/NaturalHeritage/0900801498).
-The chemical formula of zircon is: **Zr(SiO4)**, categorized as an Empirical Chemical Formula, not as a Simplified Formula.
+The chemical formula of zircon is: **Zr(SiO4)**, categorized as _Empirical Chemical Formula_, not as Simplified Chemical Formula.

 ![15.ChemicalFormula_Zircon](/immagini_markdown/15.ChemicalFormula_Zircon.png)